plepe/pgmapcss/README.md

 ### Easy to install: ###

 Find installation instructions in [Install pgmapcss with Mapnik 2.2 on Ubuntu 12.04](doc/Install pgmapcss with Mapnik_2.2 on Ubuntu_12.04.md).

+There's a file [test.mapcss](./test.mapcss) which you can use to build upon.
+You can [try it online!](http://pgmapcss.openstreetbrowser.org/?style=d9c30&zoom=14&lat=48.2098&lon=16.3725)

 Share this
 ----------